yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/error-templates.md

 In v2.2 the error handler allowed the use a single JSON template to communicate errors to users (a default one is shipped with Tyk, it's located in `templates/error.json`).

-As of v2.3 it is possible to use different templates for specific HTTP error codes.
+As of v2.3 it is possible to use different templates for specific `HTTP error codes`.
 The `content-type` header of the request is also checked, enabling the usage of different template formats, e.g. an XML template.

 ## Use Cases